Mural Restoration, Conservation & Preservation

-Historic structures—whether homes, places of worship like churches, or public spaces like libraries, courthouses, capitol buildings, and schools—very often feature ornamental paint like murals, frescoes, and other decorative paint.
+Historic structures—whether homes, places of worship like churches, or public spaces like libraries, courthouses, capitol buildings, and schools—very often feature ornamental paint like murals, frescoes, and other decorative paintings.

 But just as wood and plaster might age and deteriorate with time, so too will painted works like murals and frescoes if they are not properly maintained.
-Paint and finishes can crack, peel, or chip; canvas can delaminate and tear; pigments can oxidize and darken; smoke, soot, and other debris can accumulate over decades or centuries; water, mold, etc. can undermine the integrity of the underlying structure upon which the painted work lives.
+Paint and finishes can crack, peel, or chip; canvas can delaminate and tear; pigments can oxidize and darken; smoke, soot, and other debris can accumulate over decades or centuries; water and mold can undermine the integrity of the underlying structure upon which the painted work lives.

-With more than 45 years’ of experience, John Canning & Co’s professional conservators are experts in the realm of conservation and preservation.
-Our philosophy – “do no harm” – is aligned with the code of ethics and guidelines published by the American Institute for Conservation (AIC), the governing trade association.
-Our principals are members of AIC and frequently present educational seminars in conservation techniques at national meetings.
+As mural restoration and conservation specialty contractors with more than 45 years’ of experience, John Canning & Co’s professional conservators are preservation problem solvers and experts in the realm of conservation.
+Our philosophy, “do no harm,” is aligned with the code of ethics and guidelines published by the American Institute for Conservation (AIC), the governing trade association.
+Our principals are members of AIC and are frequently present at educational seminars in conservation techniques at national meetings.

-So much of what we do is guided by understanding the history of the structure and the original intent of the artist in creating the art.
-It is only by achieving this understanding that we can ensure that our work will preserve (and enhance) the historic fabric of the building.
+So much of what we do is guided by understanding the history of the structure, original mural image, and the intent of the artist.
+It is only by achieving this understanding that we can ensure our work will preserve (and enhance) the historic fabric of the building.
 That is why many of our engagements begin with a mix of archival research and discussions with key stakeholders in order to appropriately frame the work.

-When considering a larger renovation or construction project, even if the mural, fresco, or artwork appears to be in good condition, a protection plan can help the artwork to retain its beauty and integrity into the future.
+When considering a larger renovation or construction project, even if the artwork appears to be in good condition, a protection plan can help the artwork retain its beauty and integrity in the future.

-These protection plans are especially important when larger structural work (demolition, installation of HVAC components, new construction, etc.) is taking place in a structure which contains decorative paint, murals, or artwork, because this structural work has the potential to damage or alter historic elements.
+These protection plans are especially important when larger structural work (demolition, installation of HVAC components, new construction, etc.) is taking place in a structure which contains decorative paint, murals, or artwork.
+This is due to the fact that structural work has the potential to damage or alter historic elements.
 Demolition, vibration, impact from other trades, fluctuation in climate, etc. are all factors that affect painted artwork and decoration that is not often taken into consideration.